QCD thermalization: Ab initio approaches and interdisciplinary connections: Equilibration in QCD kinetic theory

 The UV divergence in the diffusion term is canceled by the corresponding IR divergence in the large-angle scattering term in \Eq{eq:diff}.

-We can now specify the isotropic screening prescription for regulating the elastic collision kernel for anisotropic distributions: for a soft gluon exchange in the $t$\nobreakdash-channel (similarly for the $u$-channel), the divergent term is replaced by IR regulated term

-where $\xi_g = e^{5/6}/2 $ is a numerical constant fixed such that the new matrix element reproduces the full HTL result for the drag and momentum diffusion properties of soft gluon scattering~\cite{York:2014wja}.
+We can now specify the isotropic screening prescription for regulating the elastic collision kernel for anisotropic distributions: for a soft gluon exchange in the $t$\nobreakdash-channel (likewise for the $u$-channel), the divergent term is replaced by the IR regulated term $t \rightarrow t(q^2 + \xi_g^2 m^2_g)/{q^2}$, where $\xi_g = e^{5/6}/2 $ is a numerical constant fixed such that the new matrix element reproduces the full HTL result for the drag and momentum diffusion properties of soft gluon scattering~\cite{York:2014wja}.

-Similarly, one can regulate divergent soft fermion exchange to reproduce gluon to quark conversion $gg\rightarrow q\bar q$ at leading order for isotropic distributions~\cite{Ghiglieri:2015ala, Kurkela:2018oqw}.
+Similarly, one can regulate divergent soft fermion exchanges to reproduce gluon to quark conversion $gg\rightarrow q\bar q$ at leading order for isotropic distributions~\cite{Ghiglieri:2015ala, Kurkela:2018oqw}.
 Formally, this regulated collision kernel is accurate for small couplings and for near-isotropic systems.
-However in practice, the numerical simulations are often performed for stronger couplings $g\approx 1$ and anisotropic systems.
+However, in practice numerical simulations for phenomenological applications are often performed for stronger couplings $g\approx 1$ and anisotropic systems.